iamnrr/iamnrr.github.io/Movie Recommendation Engine/README.md

 ----------------

 Prior versions of the MovieLens dataset included either pre-computed cross-folds or scripts to perform this computation.
 We no longer bundle either of these features with the dataset, since most modern toolkits provide this as a built-in feature.
 If you wish to learn about standard approaches to cross-fold computation in the context of recommender systems evaluation, see [LensKit](http://lenskit.org) for tools, documentation, and open-source code examples.

+## Execution

+Follow the below instructions to execute this project succesfully:

+1) Download the data set from the given link and place it in the data directory.

+2) Change the file path to the 'Data' directory everywhere the files are referenced.

+3) Ensure all the required python modules are installed.

+4) Start executing the code.

+## Authors

+- *Raghu Raman Nanduri*

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc